 The MJV Workshop is expected to produce a short (~8 pages) good practice report of the workshop outcomes.
 This documents is not the classical “proceedings” document, in which items are presented in the order on the agenda and as a summary of presentations and discussions at the meeting.
 Rather this document is ordered by the critical topics emerging from the meeting that would be suitable for an advisory note on good practice.
 The critical topics become the key headings of the reports.

 The Good Practice Report is limited to 8 pages and should be organized by the key inspection topics.
-It should summarise strategies and tips for inspectors in a concise and clear format (eg., using bullets, identifying “what does success look like?”,etc.) It will contain all the checklist questions that have been suggested during the workshop through the break-out sessions or presentations.
+It should summarise strategies and tips for inspectors in a concise and clear format (e.g., using bullets, identifying “what does success look like?”,etc.) It will contain all the checklist questions that have been suggested during the workshop through the break-out sessions or presentations.

 PRODUCING THE MJV REPORTS